Coláiste an Spioraid Naoimh: Sports and societies

 Basketball began in Coláiste an Spioraid Naoimh in the mid-1980s, and the school won All-Ireland Titles in 1991, 1995, 2005, and 2009.
 CSN was also named Basketball School of the Year in 2009, and a number of CSN players have played for Irish underage teams.

-In Gaelic football, the school has won the Cork Colleges Senior A competition, and in 2005 won the Corn Uí Mhuirí.
-The school enters teams for Cork Colleges and Munster Colleges competitions.
+In Gaelic football, the school has won the Cork Colleges Senior A competition, also known as the Simcox Cup, on several occasions.
+In 2005, the school went on to win the Munster Colleges Senior A championship, or Corn Uí Mhuirí.

-Hurling is also played at the school, and a team from the school won the Munster B hurling championship in 1991 and subsequently participated in the All Ireland final.
-Among the CSN hurlers who have gone on to play at inter-county level are Brian Murphy (who played senior football with Kildare) and Ronan Curran (a former member of the Cork senior hurling panel).
+Hurling is also played at the school, and a team from the school won the 1991 Munster B hurling championship and went on to participate in that year's All Ireland final losing to Callan CBS.
+The school also reached a Munster final in 2007.
+Among the CSN hurlers who have gone on to play at inter-county level are Brian Murphy and Ronan Curran.

 The school has one of the oldest mountaineering clubs in Cork, founded in 1972.

-Other societies in the school include a creative writing club and the drama club.

-The school also has a debating society, which regularly participates in competitions across Cork.
-In 1998, the debating society produced the first Irish team to win the UK and Ireland Observer Mace debating competition.
+The school also has a debating society which, in 1998, produced the first Irish team to win the UK and Ireland Observer Mace debating competition.